ITEC Levels 3, 4 & 5 in Sports Massage Therapy

 What is the course about?

-Want to practice as a Sports and Remedial massage therapist?
-This in depth and complete training will enable you to practice and gain the highest level of training in the UK, recognised by leading professional associations (Sports Massage Association, Sports Therapy Association) and to give you the confidence to work with a variety of professionals and injuries.
+This course will enable you to practice and gain the highest level of training in the UK, recognised by leading professional associations (Sports Massage Association, Sports Therapy Association) and to give you the confidence to work with a variety of professionals and injuries.

-This year long course will guide you through the suite of ITEC Sports massage qualifications starting with the foundation of the level 3 diploma which is built upon with the level 4 and 5 certificates.
+This course will guide you through the suite of ITEC Sports massage qualifications, starting with the foundation of the level 3 diploma which is then built upon with the level 4 and 5 certificates.

 Designed for those with no prior massage qualification